saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

 ]
 ```

-6. In the code above, replace the following with the values you saved from the previous task:
+6. In the code above, replace the following with the values you saved from the previous task (note: the values must be in quotation marks):

    a. **AZURE-AI-SEARCH-ENDPOINT** is the **Endpoint** from the previous task.

-   b. **index_name**  is the **Index name** from step 11 in the previous task.
+   b. **index_name**  is the **Index name** from Task 2 step 11 in the previous task.

    c. **key** is the **Azure Search Resource Key** from the previous task.

 7. Go to **src/app/app.js file** and add the following variable inside **OpenAIModel** right after the line azureEndpoint: config.azureOpenAIEndpoint, :

     a. azureApiVersion: '2024-02-15-preview',

+8. **File** > **Save all**

-8. Press **Ctrl+Shift+d** on your keyboard an a dropdown at the top left  will appear that has a green play button and the word Debug > Select the dropdown> select **Debug in Test Tool** > Press **F5**.
+9. Press **Ctrl+Shift+d** on your keyboard an a dropdown at the top left  will appear that has a green play button and the word Debug > Select the dropdown> select **Debug in Test Tool** > Press **F5**.
-9.Custom engine agent runs within the Debugging tool you have chosen, which opens in your browser.
+10.Custom engine agent runs within the Debugging tool you have chosen, which opens in your browser.
+You can ask the bot any questions pertaining to the RAG data uploaded in Task 2 step 12.
-10. Open a window in your edge browser and sign into **https://teams.microsoft.com/** using the credentials provided.
-After signing in, close out the browser.
-11. Navigate back toi the VS Code window for your app.
-Select the **Debug** button dropdown and select **Debug in Teams (Edge)** then press the green play button.
+11. Navigate back to the VS Code window for your app.
+Select the **Debug** button dropdown and select **Debug in Teams (Edge)** then press **F5** or the gren play button.
+13. A new window in your Edge browser will open.
+You will be prompted to sign in.
+Use the login information provided to sign in.
+After successfully signing in, close the window.
-12. A new window in your Edge browser will open.
-There should be a window with thetitle of your newly created app.
+14. Repeat step 11 again.
+There should be a window with the title of your newly created app.
 Select **Add** > **Open**.
-13. Congrats!
+15. Congrats!
 You can now ask the agent any question pretaining to the RAG data files.